TFL history

 That might have been the last mature moment of the season.

-To begin with, a new man was in charge of the TFL after a successful convention in New Orleans.
+To start, a new man was in charge of the TFL after a successful convention in New Orleans.
 Baltimore Barons owner Steve Katz took over as commissioner after Scott Lacy's four seasons in the hot chair.
 He did not keep it long.

 TFL founder Ken Sain staged a mid-season, bloodless coup, wrestling control away from Katz and naming himself commissioner.